kimmelsg/actionmailbox-imap/README.md

 Run the [ActionMailbox::IMAP Client](https://github.com/kimmelsg/actionmailbox-imap/blob/master/CLIENT.md) like so `URL=...
 INGRESS_PASSWORD=... ./actionmailbox-imap` to begin processing emails.

+`NOTE: Running the client will begin immediately begin processing unread emails in the configured mailbox.
+The server (URL) needs to be running.
+You may also want to start from a empty, or plan on watching the process to ensure no performance issues occur.`

 ### Rake Task

 The rake task behaves much like that of the other `action_mailbox:ingress:...` commands in that it relays the message the same way.
 Although messages should be piped to the other ingress commands and `rails action_mailbox:ingress:imap ...` needs to be scheduled appropriately.